aquamorta/kkengraver/README.md

 It shows that the laser got moved roughly 0.5 millimeters in x and y direction.
-You can revert this movement by entering: `./engraver.py -v -m -10:-10 -d /dev/ttyUSB0` (Due to a bug in an old version of the python argsparse package it can happen, that the the negative values aren't regcognized correctly.
+You can revert this movement by entering: `./engraver.py -v -m -10:-10 -d /dev/ttyUSB0` (Due to a bug in an old version of the python argsparse package it can happen, that the negative values aren't regcognized correctly.
 You can get around this bug by modifying the command slightly:  `./engraver.py -v -m ' -10:-10' -d /dev/ttyUSB0`)

 You also can specify the distance in millimeters instead of pixels/steps by adding